-This month’s hike will be from Lock 21 to Bridge 15.
-This portion of the hike is 5.4 miles in length and has been named the “Raccoon”.
+This month’s hike will be from Lock 17 to Bridge 6.
+The hike is 3.2 miles in length and it has been named the “Wood Duck”.

 The monthly hikes were developed by the Friends of the Hennepin Canal as an opportunity for everyone to get to know the Canal personally by hiking it from the Illinois River to the Mississippi (including the Feeder Canal) in small legs.
 You need not be a member of the Friends to join us in any of the hikes.
 There is no fee for the hikes.
 Come and join in the fun and bring a friend.
 We ask that you dress weather appropriately.

 For more information, contact Ed Herrmann at: firstname.lastname@example.org (email) or call 815-664-2403 (home) or log on to our website at: www.friends-hennepin-canal.org .